leopardorossi/BioinfoProject/README.md

 2. Order k-mers (different tests can be done) [V]
 3. Generate space-seeds
 4. For each generated space-seed:
-   - Apply the seed to the k-mers
+   - Apply the seed to the k-mers [V]
    - Put the result into an hash-table to count it
 5. Produce the output file with (space-seed, counting)